-On March 30, 2005, we received a letter from KPMG, our independent auditors, in connection with the audit of our financial statements as of and for the nine months ended December 31, 2004, which identified two material weaknesses in our internal controls for the same period, both of which continued during the second quarter of 2005.
-The first material weakness related to several deficiencies in the assessment of hedge effectiveness and documentation.
+In connection with the audit of our financial statements as of and for the nine months ended December 31, 2004, we identified a material weakness in our internal controls for the same period.
+On March 30, 2005, we received a letter from KPMG, our independent auditors, who also identified the same material weakness and a second material weakness in the course of their audit.
+The additional material weakness identified by KPMG related to several deficiencies in the assessment of hedge effectiveness and documentation.
 The required adjustments were made in the proper accounting period, except for one hedging transaction adjusted during the quarter ended June 30, 2005.
-We do not believe that these adjustments had any material impact on previously reported financial information.
-The second material weakness related to conditions preventing our ability to adequately research, document, review and draw conclusions on accounting and reporting matters, which had previously resulted in adjustments that had to be recorded to prevent our financial statements from being materially misleading.
-The conditions largely related to significant increases in the frequency of, and the limited amount of time and technical accounting resources available to address, complex accounting matters and transactions and as a result of the consummation of simultaneous debt and equity offerings during the year-end closing process.
+The material weakness identified by KPMG and us related to conditions preventing our ability to adequately research, document, review and draw conclusions on accounting and reporting matters, which had previously resulted in adjustments that had to be recorded to prevent our financial statements from being materially misleading.
+The conditions largely related to significant increases in the frequency of, and the limited number of personnel available to address, complex accounting matters and transactions and as a result of the consummation of simultaneous debt and equity offerings during the year-end closing process.
+We do not believe that the adjustments made in connection with these material weaknesses had any material impact on previously reported financial information.
 In response to the letter from KPMG with respect to the first material weakness identified above, we organized a team responsible for the identification and documentation of potential derivative accounting transactions and commenced formal training for team members specifically related to derivative accounting.
-In addition, with respect to the second material weakness identified above, we endeavored to ensure that adequate time was made available for company personnel to adequately research, document, review and conclude on accounting and reporting matters and to increase accounting resources.
-These initiatives have materially affected or are reasonably likely to affect materially our internal controls over financial reporting.
+With respect to the second material weakness identified above, we hired certain accounting personnel and are in the process of hiring additional personnel which should ensure that adequate personnel is available to adequately research, document, review and conclude on accounting and reporting matters and will increase accounting resources.
+In addition, we hired additional personnel responsible for the development and implementation of additional internal reporting and accounting procedures, including derivative accounting procedures.
+Both material weaknesses were identified during our year-end closing process for the year ended December